RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Page Components/powerbi-report/powerbi-report.md

 ## Editing a PowerBI Report

 If editing is enabled, there will be an **Edit** button in the top right of the PowerBI Component.
 This will enable edit mode which will allow you to edit and save the report.
-Being in *Edit* mode gives you full control over the visualisations of the report.
+Being in *Edit* mode gives you full control over the visualizations of the report.
 The only thing which is not possible, is the changing of the data source for the report.

 ![PowerBI Report 01.png](./downloaded_image_1705285831477.png)